AntonSmatanik/notes-commander/README.md

 Information about HTTP requests are stored and displayed in a form of alert messages.
 There are two types of them.
 Green (2xx codes) and red ones (various type of errors).

-I decided to display messages on a left side, table with notes or form used for manipulation with single note are located in the center of the screen and language selector on a right side.
+I decided to display messages on a left side, table with notes or form used for manipulation with them is located in the center of the screen and language selector on a right side.

 Notes are loaded in a time, when is application starting.

-After delete / edit / add action is fired on a single note, they are automatically reloaded.
+After delete / edit / add actions are fired on a single note and there is no error, all notes are automatically reloaded.

 Beside that, application is not loading them from the server.